xSyNcZ/Neural-Net-Project/README.md

    ```

 ## Results
-The model achieves competitive accuracy in classifying water samples to their originating sites.
+The model achieves approx. 60% accuracy in classifying water samples to their originating sites.
 The confusion matrix visualization helps in understanding the model's performance across different classes.

-## Future Improvements
-- Feature importance analysis to identify key water quality parameters
-- Hyperparameter tuning for improved model performance
-- Exploration of other machine learning algorithms for comparison
-- Time series analysis if temporal data is available